 The Biosimilars Council Opposes Efforts to Prohibit Biosimilars From Receiving Pass-Through Status in the Medicare Part B Program

-Despite the importance of biosimilars to reducing the cost of medicine, policymakers recently included a provision in a proposed bill that would have prohibited biosimilars from receiving pass-through status in Medicare Part B. While this provision was ultimately removed from the final legislation, the Biosimilars Council is concerned that it continues to be proffered by certain brand biologic manufacturers as a means to stifle biosimilar competition.
+Despite the importance of biosimilars to reducing the cost of medicine, policymakers recently included a provision in a proposed bill that would have prohibited biosimilars from receiving pass-through status in Medicare Part B.

 Increasing Patient Access to Biosimilars in Medicare Part D